aws/aws-toolkit-vscode/designs/feature-control.md

     ...
     "aws.experimentalFeatureFlags": [
         ...,
-        "myFeature",
+        "NewFeature1",
         ...,
     ],
     ...
 }
 ```

-If the developer wants to make the feature session-permanent, they will add the `myFeature` key to an array in the FeatureAccessControl object.

 ### Unit Tests

 We will test the following scenarios:

-* returns true if feature is declared active
+* returns true if feature is declared active and is present in settings.json
-* returns false for features that are not declared active
+* returns false for features that are not declared as active feature keys but are present in settings.json
-* returns false for features that are declared active but not a registered flag
+* returns false for features that are declared as active feature keys but are not active in settings.json
 * throws an error if too many features are registered

 Considerations